vvaske/MK.MobileDevice/README.md

 <img src="icon.png" width="120" height="120" />
 ### The best iOS device communication library!
 Absolutely free and open source!
+Program your iOS device to do your bidding!
+Create awesome automation programs that detect your iPhone wirelessly!

 # MK.MobileDevice
 MK.MobileDevice - A powerful, versatile library providing multiple interfaces to access and manipulate iOS devices over USB and WiFi (using both Apple drivers and custom drivers for Linux recompiled for Windows) written in C#.
 (Still being actively developed)